LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

 \subsection{Dataset and Evaluation Metrics}

-The popular LiDAR-based 3D detection and tracking benchmark dataset is KITTI \cite{Geiger2013VisionMR}.
-In this work, we use the KITTI dataset as many LiDAR-based MOT methods have been evaluated within this dataset.
-The efficacy of our proposed LEGO modular tracker is assessed through the Higher-Order Tracking Accuracy (HOTA), defined as
+In this work, we use the KITTI dataset \cite{Geiger2013VisionMR} and Waymo dataset \cite{Waymodata} as many LiDAR-based MOT methods have been evaluated within these datasets.
+The efficacy of our proposed LEGO modular tracker is assessed through the Higher-Order Tracking Accuracy (HOTA) \cite{hota}, defined as

-where $fn$, $fp$, and $tp$ represent the number of false negatives, false positives, and true positives, respectively, and $A(c)$ is the data association score.
+where $FN$, $FP$, and $TP$ represent the number of false negatives, false positives, and true positives, respectively, and $\mathcal{A}(c)$ is the data association score.
 In Eq. (\ref{hotaa}), $\alpha \in \left ( 0.05, 0.1, \dots, 0.9, 0.95 \right )$ is a particular localization threshold used to determine false negatives and positives.
-In addition to HOTA, various other evaluation metrics are employed including Association Accuracy (AssA), Localization Accuracy (LocA), Multiple Object Tracking Accuracy (MOTA), Multiple Objects Tracking Precision (MOTP), Mostly Tracked Trajectories (MT - indicating the proportion of ground-truth trajectories that are at least 80$\%$ covered by the tracking output), Mostly Lost Trajectories (ML - denoting the proportion of ground-truth trajectories that are at most 20$\%$ covered by the tracking output), the quantity of Identity Switches (IDS), and the number of instances a trajectory is Fragmented (FRAG).
+In addition to HOTA, various other evaluation metrics are employed including Association Accuracy (AssA), Localization Accuracy (LocA), Multiple Object Tracking Accuracy (MOTA), Multiple Objects Tracking Precision (MOTP), Mostly Tracked Trajectories (MT, indicating the proportion of ground-truth trajectories that are at least 80$\%$ covered by the tracking output), Mostly Lost Trajectories (ML, denoting the proportion of ground-truth trajectories that are at most 20$\%$ covered by the tracking output), the quantity of Identity Switches (IDS), and the number of instances a trajectory is Fragmented (FRAG).
 The MOTA is defined as

-where $fn_{t}$, $fp_{t}$, $ids_t$, and $gt_{t}$ represent the number of false negatives, false positives, ID switch, and ground truth at time $t$ respectively.
+where $FN_{t}$, $FP_{t}$, $IDS_t$, and $GT_{t}$ represent the number of false negatives, false positives, ID switch, and ground truth at time $t$ respectively.
 The MOTP is defined as

 where $dis_{t}$ represents the distance between detection and its corresponding ground truth, and $c_{t}$ is the number of matched pairs at time $t$.
 Considering that the evaluation metrics on the KITTI benchmark are predominantly oriented towards a 2D perspective, additional comprehensive metrics pertinent to a 3D viewpoint are also employed, such as the Average Multiple Object Tracking Accuracy (AMOTA) and the corresponding precision metric, the Average Multiple Object Tracking Precision (AMOTP).
 AMOTA is defined as